Aluminium nitride: Stability and chemical properties

 Aluminium nitride is stable at high temperatures in inert atmospheres and melts at about 2200 C. In a vacuum, AlN decomposes at ~1800 C. In the air, surface oxidation occurs above 700 C, and even at room temperature, surface oxide layers of 5–10 nm thickness have been detected.
 This oxide layer protects the material up to 1370 C. Above this temperature bulk oxidation occurs.
 Aluminium nitride is stable in hydrogen and carbon-dioxide atmospheres up to 980 C.

 The material dissolves slowly in mineral acids through grain-boundary attack and in strong alkalies through attack on the aluminium-nitride grains.
 The material hydrolyzes slowly in water.
 Aluminium nitride is resistant to attack from most molten salts, including chlorides and cryolite.

 Aluminium nitride can be patterned with a Cl_{2}-based reactive ion etch.

-Manufacture
+Synthesis

+Bulk substrate

+Bulk aluminum nitride (AlN) single crystals are primarily produced to serve as native substrates for III-nitride electronic and optoelectronic devices.
+Due to the extremely high melting point of AlN (above 2800 °C) and its thermal decomposition before melting under ambient pressure (ambient pressure), conventional melt growth techniques are not applicable.
+As a result, bulk AlN crystals are fabricated almost exclusively by high-temperature vapor-phase growth methods, with Physical vapor deposition (PVD), also referred to as sublimation growth, being the most established technique, which can be written as: